The Tampa Bay 100

 Crewing

-Support vehicles cannot travel at the speed of the runner, you cannot “pace” while driving.
-The crew must leap-frog the runners and always drive at the posted speed limits and park in legally designated parking areas.
+1. Support vehicles cannot travel at the speed of the runner, you cannot “pace” while driving.
+You may also not hand your runner something from a moving vehicle.
+The crew must leap-frog the runners and always drive at the posted speed limits.

-Essentially, when it comes to the crew, you'll be meeting your runners at various locations throughout the 100 miles!
-Runners may only sit in a crew person's car only if it remains parked.
-No runner may get into or onto a moving vehicle at any time during the race.
+5. Runners may only sit inside a crew persons car only if it remains parked.
+No runner may get into any moving mode of transportation at any time.

-Runners are responsible for both their own and their crew’s actions; crews are responsible for both their own and their runners' actions.
 Please be courteous to the volunteers and to the other runners.
 Also, you and your crews must be courteous and respectful of the neighborhoods you pass through.
 Do not make excessive noise or congregate in large groups in residential areas, especially at night.
 Be courteous to other park users, pedestrians, bike riders, and drivers.
 Try to avoid spreading out across the entire sidewalk or pathway.
-You are ambassadors and representatives of your sport.

 Pacing and Pacers

-Runners may switch pacers at any time, but they may only have one pacer at a time, no entourages.
-Pacers and crew can meet you at any point on the course, not only at aid stations.
-Pacers are very strongly recommended at night, or after the 70 mile point, especially for first-time 100-mile runners.
-This is for runner security, to prevent getting lost, and for safety in case a runner becomes ill or disoriented.
+Pacers are very strongly recommended at night, or after the 70 mile point… especially for first-time 100-mile runners.
+This is for runner security, to prevent the runner getting lost, and for safety in case a runner becomes ill or disoriented.
 Two or more registered runners may run the entire race together.
 Pacers will not be an absolute requirement, but are strongly recommended.

 Course Marking / Directions